 - provide academic leadership to the student, and clarification of expectations; - advise the student about all aspects of the research programme: standards, planning, literature, sources, attendance at classes/ lectures, techniques and skills; - undertake a regular Training Needs Analysis/Skills Review with the student; - (where acting as a co-supervisor or part of a supervisory team) co-ordinate advice and guidance, and ensure that respective responsibilities (such as managing fieldwork etc) are clear both to academic colleagues and to the student; - avoid absence on leave without appropriate temporary supervision having been arranged for the student.
-[Leave will not normally be approved without such arrangements being in place.] - have reasonable familiarity with institutional, national and international expectations relating to research environments, research supervision and research training (see the section B11 of the UK Quality Code https://www.gaa.ac.uk/docs/gaa/qualitycode/chapter-b11\-research-degrees.pdf).
+[Leave will not normally be approved without such arrangements being in place.]; - have reasonable familiarity with institutional, national and international expectations relating to research environments, research supervision and research training (see the section B11 of the UK Quality Code Quality-Code-Chapter-B11.pdf (ioe.ac.uk).